kyriekevin/LLMs-from-scratch/README.md

 | Chapter Title                    | Main Code (for Quick Access) | All Code + Supplementary |
 | -------------------------------- | ---------------------------- | ------------------------ |
 | [Setup recommendations](./setup) | -                            | -                        |

+> [!NOTE]
+> The setup part will be continuously updated.
+When new libraries need to be used, pyproject.toml and requirements.txt will be updated.